berndhose/guacamole-upgrade/README.md

 # guacamole-upgrade
-Automated script to update Apache Guacamole
+Automated script to update Apache Guacamole running on CentOS 7 or RHEL